Edmund Ironside, 1st Baron Ironside: Home Defence

 In addition, Ironside had been a friend and mentor of J.F.C.
 Fuller from his time at the Staff College in the 1920s, and was a strong supporter of his arguments for modernisation of the Army into a mobile force.
 Following his retirement from the Army in 1933, Fuller became associated with the British Union of Fascists, and was a strong opponent of war with Germany.
 After Ironside was appointed CIGS in 1939, he asked for Fuller to be re-appointed to a staff role, citing the role of German mechanised forces in the defeat of Poland, but this was vetoed by the Prime Minister Neville Chamberlain on political grounds.
 Fuller appears to have seen Ironside as sympathetic to his beliefs, and in late 1939, he told fellow fascist Barry Domvile that "Ironside is with us".
-Ironside's name was later mentioned by John Beckett, who in 1940 was involved in planning a fascist coup, though there is no indication Ironside himself was aware of this.
+Ironside's name was mentioned by both John Beckett and Leigh Vaughan-Henry in connection with plans for a fascist coup, though there is no indication Ironside himself was aware of this.
+Vaughan-Henry's accomplice Samuel Darwin-Fox went as far as to predict that Ironside would become the dictator of Britain if his coup were successful.
 This friendship with Fuller may nonetheless have become a liability towards the end of his career; one historian reports that "whispers" were circulating about his association with a known fascist as early as May 1940.

 On 19 July, Ironside was summoned to the War Office and informed that he was to be replaced by Brooke as C-in-C Home Forces, effective immediately.
 The formal reason was that the Cabinet wished to have someone with recent combat experience in command, and Ironside accepted the dismissal gracefully – "I was quite prepared to be released.
 I had done my best ...
 I can't complain.
 Cabinets have to make decisions in times of stress.
 I don't suppose that Winston liked doing it, for he is always loyal to his friends."
 On his arrival at Home Forces HQ, Brooke was astonished that Ironside had not stayed to apprise him of the situation; neither had he left him any notes except for a brief memo to say that he had arranged for Brooke to use his staff car.